Tailgating Tips To Keep You Safe

 - Put the fire out before heading into the stadium.
 Always douse your coals, or cool off your gas burners before you head into the stadium.
 Remember, if it is not cool to the touch, it is not safe to put back in your vehicle.

 We are as excited as you to see athletes from CU, Boulder High School, New Vista High School, Aparahoe Ridge High School, and Fairview High School on the field this fall!
 We wish you the best as you compete for top honors.
-Should your activities result in injuries, contact the Boulder attorneys at Sloat, Nicholson & Hoover, P.C. at (303) 447-1144, and we will be happy to assist you.
+Should your activities result in injuries, contact the Boulder legal team at Sloat, Nicholson & Hoover, P.C., and we will be happy to assist you.

 Articles and information to keep you up to date on personal injury news.